aickin/functional-react/README.md

 The first argument is the current props/state, and the second arg is the previous props/state.

 #### componentWillUnmount({props, state})
+Called before the component is unmounted from the DOM.

 ## Event Handler API